andrew henderson menu

 The Benefits of a US Bank Account

-If offshore corporations from places like Seychelles, Nevis, and Panama are rejected from being able to get bank accounts or blocked from doing some day-to-day company operations, the big tax havens win.
+If offshore corporations from places like Seychelles, Nevis and Panama are rejected from being able to get bank accounts or blocked from doing some day-to-day company operations, the big tax havens win.

 There are different ways to structure your business and banking to make this work to your advantage.
 And there are certain banks you should probably want to go to.
 Don’t just go to your local branch.

-But overall, when you have a US bank account, you don’t have to worry about US intermediaries because you’re already in the United States.
+Overall, when you have a US bank account, you don’t have to worry about US intermediaries because you’re already in the United States.
 You may be sticking with the bully to keep yourself safe, but at the end of the day, business is business.

 Why US Expats Should Keep Their US Bank Account